ethereum/go-ethereum/docs/_install-and-build/Installation-Instructions-for-Mac.md

 You should now be able to run `geth` and connect to the network.

-Make sure to check the different options and commands with `geth --help`
+Find the different options and commands with `geth --help`

-For options and patches, see: <https://github.com/ethereum/homebrew-ethereum>

 ## Building from source